 Southeastern Seinis is traditionally called Aemiride.
 Sometimes, incorrectly, it is called Seinis Proper.

 A Trouveresmen is of modest height; has dark hair, sometimes red; fine teeth; a strong nose; and thin lips, although the eastern Trouveres people tend to have fuller lips.
-Eyes are usually a bright color, and the skin is usually fair, though a darker coloration appears among Trouveresmen closer to the coast and Eastern Huraedon.
+Eyes are usually a bright color, and the skin is usually dark, and a darker and ruddier coloration appears among Trouveresmen closer to the coast and Isdoni.

 The Trouveres people have long been the cultural heart of Greater Huraedon.
 Situated at the crossroads between Greater Huraedon, Lower Huraedon, and Juraedon Proper, Aemiride is at the center of the trade of ideas.
 While the Great Plains are the key to power in Greater Huraedon, it is by the pleasant roads and opulent manors of Aemiride that you will find the geniuses of letters, science, philosophy, and poetry.
 But war is also common, here.
 The hills hide many castles that have long defended the people here.
 The Trouveres people have become experts at warcraft.